-On May 12, 2020 the Municipality selected aggregation consultant Good Energy, based on a competitive Request for Proposals process led by the City of Providence.
+On June 23, 2020 Municipality selected aggregation consultant Good Energy, based on its review of the competitive Request for Proposals process led by the City of Providence.
 The services agreement is included as Attachment 4.

 3. Creation of a Draft Plan